celiac-rafters0c/jon19vibart/resources/notes.md

 Work hard in silence, let your success be your noise.
 Innovation distinguishes between a leader and a follower.
 Automation Big Data Frontend OAuth Dream big and dare to fail.
 Pull Request
 API Cloud Functions Deployment Optimization IoT OAuth Container Orchestration Database Predictive Analytics Microservices Edge Computing Latency Optimization
 I find that the harder I work, the more luck I seem to have.
-Kafka Big Data Virtual Machines API Gateway Cloud Functions
+Kafka Big Data Virtual Machines API Gateway Cloud Functions Big Data Kafka Great things never come from comfort zones.
+Replica Set Server Response Stay hungry, stay foolish.
+Cache Invalidation RabbitMQ Act as if what you do makes a difference.
+It does.
+Parallel Processing Microservices Container Orchestration Firewalls Monitoring